bsaulnier797/Quantitative-Commodity-Forecasting-System-with-Real-Time-Dashboards/README.md

 ## About

 I created the project to deepen my understanding of machine learning uses in commodity trading.
-This project helps users understand what effectst the price of a commodity.
+This project helps users understand what effects the price of a commodity.
 This project simplyfies that commodity trading experience for users starting their trading journey.